on the media accreditation procedures at NATO

 - Attach a 3.5 x 4.5 cm digital identity photograph in JPEG format.

 - Submit an attestation from your editorial staff.
-Please mail an original attestation from your senior editor confirming that you are the designated press representative for regular coverage of NATO’s activities.
+Please mail (by traditional post) an original attestation from your senior editor confirming that you are the designated press representative for regular coverage of NATO’s activities.

-The attestation referred to in No.2 above can also by handed over directly to the NATO Press Office.
+The attestation referred to in No.2 above can also be handed over directly to the NATO Press OfficeA

 Public Diplomacy Division/NATO Press Service